ENGL 205: Lit. and Moral

 EOAs part of the Core Curriculum's Ethics / Religion and Society Requirement, Literature and the Moral Imagination is required for all undergraduate students.
 In broad terms, ENGL 205: Literature and the Moral Imagination focuses on personal and social ethical issues in literature.
 Individual sections feature specific topics.

-ENGL 205 Focus on: Journey to Hell and Back
+ENGL 205 Focus on Politics and Empathy

-ENGL 205 Focus on: Threatened, Endangered, Exinct
+ENGL 205 Focus on Threatened, Endangered, Extinct

 Got a favorite dinosaur?
 How about a favorite endangered animal?
 Most of us are introduced to extinction at a pretty young age—long before we’re able to grasp its complexities.
 To be fair, the big picture is mind-blowing: Earth has sustained five mass extinctions in its 4.6-billion-year history.
 This is heavy stuff.